LoicGRENON/DSF_ExecOnMcode_Plugin/README.md

 It provides M1200 M-Code which is used to update the interception filters.

 Others M-Codes and related commands can be added by editing the `ExecOnMcode.json` file located in System directory and then issuing `M1200` (or restarting the plugin) to update the interception filters.

+Command arguments can be passed from G-Code parameters, e.g: when issuing `Mxxx "arg1 arg2"`, the parameters `arg1 arg2` will be appended as arguments to the command triggered by `Mxxx`.

 ## Installation